HISTORY and READING

 Inspired approach: Before a student starts a text, I teach him/her to begin with an idea or theory.
 After speculating on what is coming, reading becomes an internal dialogue about the text, as opposed to a simple intake of information.
 This strategy can be especially difficult for younger students because their frame of reference is smaller.
 I help them to build their repertoire while connecting new information to analogous situations as well as directing them to their notes and recollections of class discussion.
 By organizing the material into patterns and themes, the student retains more information and learns to connect and analyze recurring ideas.

 I encourage students to read for pleasure.
 All reading improves vocabulary, frame of reference and reading speed.

 As an adult who works with adolescents, I have a penchant for young-adult literature.
 I offer customized lists of appropriate books along with pen-pal opportunities for my students to keep reading over holidays and vacations.

 I can tutor all history courses and have supported many curricula, including U.S. History, Art History as well as Ancient China, the Classical World and various Global History studies.
 My experience spans many New York City independent schools, such as the Chapin School, Churchill School, Columbia Grammar, Horace Mann, Friends Seminary, and Trinity School.

 Research papers are an essential component of any history curriculum.
 I walk students through the whole process: forming guiding questions, identifying reliable sources, organizing evidence, developing a working thesis, distilling information into supporting body paragraphs, and, most importantly, citing all sources accurately.

-Test prep includes: US History SAT Subject Test - AP US History - NY State Global History Regents Exam - NY State US History Regents Exam.
+Test prep includes: AP US History - NY State Global History Regents Exam - NY State US History Regents Exam.